ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/installation/embedded.markdown

 # Installation : Embedded

 RavenDB makes it very easy to be embedded within your application.
-The first step is to reference the `Raven.Database.dll`, either via nuget (package name: `RavenDB.Embedded` or `RavenDB.Database`) or by taking the files from the zip distribution package.
+The first step is to reference the `Raven.Database.dll`, either via nuget (package name: `RavenDB.Database`) or by taking the files from the zip distribution package.

 After referencing the `Raven.Database.dll` from your project, all that is left to do is initializing: